zama-ai/bounty-program/.github/ISSUE_TEMPLATE/zama-bounty-program--submission.md

 ---
-name: 'Zama Bounty Program: Application'
+name: 'Zama Bounty Program: Submission'
-about: Join the Zama Bounty Program
+about: Submit Your Work For Review
-title: Zama Bounty Program Application
+title: 'Zama Bounty Program: Submission'
-labels: Application, Proposition
+labels: Submission
 assignees: zaccherinij, aquint-zama

 ---

-# **Zama Bounty Program Application**
+# **Zama Bounty Program Submission**

 - Bounty Github Link (See the full list of bounties [here](https://github.com/zama-ai/bounty-program/tree/main/Bounties): `Bounty_link`

-- Your name or username: `username`

-- Link to your Github account: `github.com/<username>`

-- Tell us more about yourself (and/or your team): `Lorem ipsum dolor sit amet`
+- Link to a Github Repo with your code: `github.com/<user_name>/<project_name>` If your repo contains sensitive information and needs to be shared privately, write us at: hello@zama.ai

+- If your submission is rewarded, how would you like to appear on the leaderboard: `Github_username`, `As_an_anonymous_contributor`

-- Please provide as much relevant information as possible: How did you learn about the Zama Bounty Program?
-Is it your first contribution to a Bounty Program?
-Or any other relevant information: `Lorem ipsum dolor sit amet`
+- Any other relevant information to share? (optionnal): `Lorem ipsum dolor sit amet`

 # **Terms and conditions**